Pont de Tolbiac: History

 The pont de Tolbiac was built in a wave of urbanisation of eastern Paris in the second half of the 19th century.
-The decision to build it was made in 1877 by a vote of the municipal council, in order to create an intermediate crossing in the long space between the existing Pont National and Pont de Bercy.
+The decision to build it was made in 1877 by a vote of the municipal council, to create an intermediate crossing in the long space between the existing Pont National and Pont de Bercy.
 The city financed the works, which began in 1879.
 It was hit by a downed British plane in 1943.

 In the 1990s it became the location for techno raves.

 Architecture

-Total length of 168 m, five elliptical arches, 28m, 35m and 32m openings.
+The total length of 168 m, five elliptical arches, 28m, 35m and 32m openings.